Hadith: Ilm Darayah, the Science to Understand the Hadith Text

 42. Narrations against the known fact of history.

-43. Narrations giving the superiority of certain mountains.
+43. Narrations that give the superiority of certain mountains.

-44. Narrations giving news about the birth of the parents of the Prophet.
+44. Narrations that give news about the birth of the parents of the Prophet.

-45. Narrations praising physical beauty or ugliness of certain individuals.
+45. Narrations that praise the physical beauty or ugliness of specific individuals.

 46. Narrations describing the virtue of salat ul awwabeen (the supplementary prayers at the sunset prayers)